HVAC/R Technician (Voucher and Tools Included)

 What you will learn

-• Explain the concepts of heat transfer, Btu, temperature, heat content, sensible heat, latent heat, pressure, gas laws, and work, and describe how they apply to air conditioning and refrigeration systems
+• Explain the concepts of heat transfer, BTU, temperature, heat content, sensible heat, latent heat, pressure, gas laws, and work, and describe how they apply to air conditioning and refrigeration systems

 • Describe the four basic components that make up the vapor-compression refrigeration cycle